-What’s next?
 First of all, you need to connect your checking, credit, and savings accounts, as this is what makes your budgeting smarter.
-We can tell you what you’re spending, where to save, and remind when your credit card bills are due.
-The more accounts you link the smarter your budgeting will be.
+We can tell you what you’re spending, where to save, and remind you when credit card bills are due.
+The more accounts you link, the smarter your budgeting will be.

-To find out what should be added as Bills and Income, please read the articles:
+To find out what should be added as Bills and Income, please read the following articles:

-Now your “In My Pocket” is ready.
+Now your “IN MY POCKET“ is ready.
 This feature is the jewel of PocketGuard.
-Its unique algorithm makes calculations based on your bills, income, savings goal, and ongoing expenses and shows how much money is leftover for everyday spending.
-You will find “In My Pocket” at the top of the Overview tab.
-Swipe it to see the spendable amount for the month, week or day.
-You’ll find more information about “In My Pocket” further on this article.
+Its unique algorithm makes calculations based on your bills, income, savings goals’ contributions, and ongoing expenses and shows how much money is left over for everyday spending.

 Now the real fun begins.
-We’re gonna tell you about PocketGuard best features that will help you to track money, analyze your expenses and spend less.
+We’re gonna tell you about PocketGuard’s best features that will help you to track money, analyze your expenses and spend less.

 As you know, PocketGuard automatically pulls out transactions from your accounts when you link them to the app.
 You can view the full list of transactions from all connected accounts on the Transactions tab.
 In case you don’t want to see transactions from any given account, you can find out how to hide it here – How to hide an account.

-As we pull out your transactions, they are automatically divided into various categories (we call them “pockets”), depending on the merchant concerned.
+As we pull out your transactions, they are automatically divided into various categories depending on the merchant concerned.
 Unfortunately, the system sometimes identifies a merchant or category incorrectly.
 We are working on improving the algorithm, yet, for now, what you should do first is to check if all your merchants and categories have been correctly identified.

-To change the category of a transaction, just open its details > tap pocket and choose the new one.
-PocketGuard will also learn from your preferences as it goes along.
+To change the category of a transaction, just open its details, tap its category and choose the new one.

 For example, you love to travel.
-Every trip includes loads of expenses that will be falling into different categories: hotel booking, flight tickets, restaurants, gifts etc. This way it’s hard for you to track the total spendings for that trip to Paris.
+Every trip includes loads of expenses that will be falling into different categories: hotel booking, flight tickets, restaurants, gifts, etc. This way, it’s hard for you to track the total spending for that trip to Paris.